- Dazzling… Dazzling Cafe

 Lung Lok Shui

 Translated as “Dragon falling into water”, Lung Lok Shui is arguably less cool than it sounds.
 It is a dyke – an igneous formation that occurs when another rock type – usually hot lava or molten rocks – intrudes into existing rock layers.
 The difference in rock properties results in the quartz layer being more prominent and less eroded, which resembles the backbone of a dragon (apparently).

 Cham Keng Chau

-A gorge that cuts clean across the narrow part of the island in the north, Cham Ken Chau means “Chopped Head Isle”.
-I had incorrectly assumed that it’s an island but it is just the gorge.
+A gorge that cuts clean across the narrow part of the island in the north, Cham Ken Chau means “Chopped Neck Isle”.
+I had incorrectly assumed that it is an island, but it is just the gorge.